eisuke-tasaki/RF_trophallaxis/README.md

 > The file "RF_trophallaxis.Rmd" contains the R code.

+> The file "RF_trophallaxis.csv" contains the source data.

-For source data, see an atached file "RF_trophallaxis.csv" and see "Supplementary Data 4" in the paper "Special diets of long-lived kings and queens in termites" for detail.
+For source data, see "Supplementary Data 1" in the paper "Special diets of long-lived kings and queens in termites" for detail.